snotskie/ttrpg/md/index.md

       <tr>
         <th scope="row" rowspan="2">Attack</th>
         <th scope="row">Violent</th>
-        <td><i>Hurt only.</i> Use your Position Die to violently Attack an opponent.
+        <td><i>Hurt only.</i> Use your Action Die to violently Attack an opponent.
 On a Maximum Success, remove them from the Endeavor.
 On other successes, wound them.</td>
       </tr>
       <tr>
         <th scope="row">Non-violent</th>
-        <td><i>Not Hurt.</i> Use your Position Die to non-violently Attack an opponent.
-On a success, steal a number of temporary Blessings from them equal to the standard amount.</td>
+        <td><i>Not Hurt.</i> Use your Action Die to non-violently Attack an opponent.
+On a success, steal <b>X</b> temporary Blessings from them.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Advance</th>
-        <td><i>Not Hurt.</i> Use your Position Die to perform a Check to advance your team's objectives.
+        <td><i>Not Hurt.</i> Use your Action Die to perform a Check to advance your team's objectives.
 On a success, add two Scheme buttons at the first positions at or above your current position without one already.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>
-        <td><i>Any Stat.</i> Ignore your Position Die and spend Blessings to protect yourself or an ally from the opponents' objectives.
+        <td><i>Any Stat.</i> Ignore your Action Die and spend Blessings to protect yourself or an ally from the opponents' objectives.
 For each Blessing spent, their relevant Attacks are one rank more difficult, until your next turn.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Pass</th>